fFireType/youshallnotpass-fixed/README.md

 - Policy violations at individual schools

 **Users are responsible for:**
-- Compliance with local policies and regulations
+- Compliance with local, state, federal policies and regulations
 - Testing thoroughly in their environment before deployment
 - Monitoring extension behavior and effectiveness
 - Maintaining appropriate device management policies